scoophealth/oscar/src/site/markdown/selenium_how_to.md

 	- module/area being tested (i.e. registration, messaging...etc)

+- In order to keep an AUA or Terms of Use test case in each suite, there is a test suite titled "OSCAR - MyOSCAR - setup" which should be run before any test suite.
+This test suite initializes the admin account in MyOSCAR and the oscardoc account in both OSCAR and MyOSCAR.

 The test cases are fairly independent but the admin test suite sets up the provider account and the patient accounts so you MUST run admin before doing anything.

 ----------------